How to Speed Up your Slow Windows PC?

 Windows Registry keeps all of your configurations from the whole system.

-Sometimes, it piles up and results to a slow performance.
+Sometimes, it piles up and results in slow performance.

 How can you avoid it?
 There are various tools to clean registry but you should go for CCleaner as it is trustworthy and most popular among the users.